pytorch/xla/API_GUIDE.md

 ### Running on Multiple XLA Devices with MultiProcessing

-PyTorch/XLA makes it easy to accelerate training by running on multiple devices.
+PyTorch/XLA makes it easy to accelerate training by running on multiple XLA devices.
 The following snippet shows how:

 ```python
 import torch_xla.core.xla_model as xm